zephyrproject-rtos/zephyr/boards/arm/nrf21540dk_nrf52840/doc/index.rst

      nRF21540 DK (Credit: Nordic Semiconductor)

 More information about the board can be found at the `nRF21540 website`_.
-The `Nordic Semiconductor Infocenter`_ contains the processor'sand front end module's information and the datasheet.
+The `Nordic Semiconductor Infocenter`_ contains the processor's and front end module's information and the datasheet.

 Hardware